B0-B/prology/README.md

 <br>

-Every [logger.note]() call internally creates a [block]() object - an editable string which can be customized using keyword argurments.
-This block by default yields a date-/[timestamp]() and a [logType]() block indicating error, warning, info or some custom type, and it can be printed (default), saved (if a filepath was provided), forwarded to other functions (if forwarder was provided), send a mail containing the block or the raw input and many [more]().<br>
+Every [logger.note](### logger.note) call internally creates a [block]() object - an editable string which can be customized using keyword argurments.
+This block by default yields a date-/```timestamp``` and a ```logType``` block indicating error, warning, info or some custom type, and it can be printed (default), saved (if a filepath was provided), forwarded to other functions (if forwarder was provided), send a mail containing the block or the raw input and many more.<br>
 Save your printing blocks using a new logger instance
 ``` python
 log = logger('./log.txt', overwrite=True)
 logger.note('This will be appended in the log file')
 logger.note('This will be appended as well')
 ```
 every note call called from this logger will be printed if `detatch` flag is False (default) and be logged into the provided path.
-The root-directory is always the current working directory see [os.getcwd()]() which is your `/project/` directory.
+The root-directory is always the current working directory see [os.getcwd()](https://docs.python.org/3/library/os.html) which is your `/project/` directory.
 ```
 ~ /project/$ nano log.txt